jcguu95/org-linker.el/readme.md

   Default: `(lambda () (shell-command-to-string "uuidgen | cut -d'-' -f1-2 | tr -d '\n'"))`

-  The function responsible for generating a UUID.
-Users are
-    encouraged to customize this function according to their needs.
+  This variable stores the function responsible for generating a UUID.
+Users are encouraged to customize this function according to their needs.
 In practice, this function is invoked by
   #'org-linker/generate-unique-uuid to ensure the generation of
   unique UUIDs without conflicts.

 + `org-linker/trashing-function`

   Default: `(lambda (file) (call-process "trash-put" nil 0 nil file))`

-             (Move FILE to the system trash using the `trash-put` command line app.)
+    (The lambda function moves FILE to the system trash using the `trash-put` command line app.)

-  The function responsible for trashing a path.
-It is expected to
-    take one parameter.
+  This variable stores the function responsible for trashing a path.
+It is expected to take one parameter.

 ## Contributions